earthstar-project/earthstar/README.md

 ## Security properties

 Malicious peers can:
-* Withold updates to individual key-value pairs during a sync
+* Withold updates to individual documents during a sync
 * See the data (until encryption is implemented, soon)
 * Know which peers they're connecting to

 Malicious peers cannot:
-* Alter key-value pairs from another author
+* Alter documents from another author
-* Forge new key-value pairs signed by another author
+* Forge new documents signed by another author

 Because it allows partial sync and mutation of data, Earthstar doesn't cryptographically guarantee that you have a complete dataset with no gaps from a certain author.
-Authors could chose to use sequential keys or embed a blockchain of hash backlinks into their messages, and you could verify these in your app (outside of Earthstar).
+Authors could chose to use sequential paths or embed a blockchain of hash backlinks into their messages, and you could verify these in your app (outside of Earthstar).

 ## Comparisons